rachitch11/tictactoe/README.md

 # tictactoe
-A simple tick-tac game in Python
+A simple tick-tac-toe game in Python